econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 %% MNW: This feels contradictory.
 You're saying that people hold lots of wealth until the end of life... but also that these bequests are small relative to lifetime resources for most people.
 That would mean that wealth heterogeity (and heterogeneous wealth holding behavior) plays an important role... but that doesn't enter your model.

 This leads us into more speculative territory.
-If what consumers care most about is to hold wealth for 'Liquidity/The Future' but that wealth is not explainable by precautionary saving against against measurable shocks, a potential interpretation is that consumers value the ownership of wealth in and of itself.
+If what consumers care most about is to hold wealth for 'Liquidity/The Future' but that wealth is not explainable by precautionary saving against measurable shocks, a potential interpretation is that consumers value the ownership of wealth *in and of itself*.
 After fleshing out this idea a bit, we propose a final model that makes wealth a direct input to the utility function in a slightly different way than in the existing life cycle literature.

 %% MNW: I disagree with this model as the "correct" approach, or productive for making normative recommendations to consumers/investors.
 It feels a lot like the "habit formation" literature, directly adjusting the utility function to explain why agents do what you see them do-- the "chicken crossing the road" problem.
 That is, macroeconomists saw aggregate consumption being "too smooth" and said "well, maybe people don't like changing their consumption" and put that in the model.
 Here, you've got people holding "more wealth than they should", and the modeler's response is "well, maybe they just like holding wealth".
 It's tautological and doesn't explain *why*.

 %% MNW: Earlier in the paper, you point to Mateo's results about people having wrong beliefs about the stock market, and making investing decisions based on those beliefs.
 Isn't the proper response to that to find out *more* about what people believe can happen to them in old age, and incorporate that into the model?
 Does your modeling exercise actually use Mateo's results?

-The main quantitative/mathematical result of this paper is to show that this final model does a better job jointly matching the data on wealth profiles and portfolio choice than either the Life Cycle Portfolio or the Bequest models.
+The main quantitative result of this paper is to show that this final model does a better job jointly matching the data on wealth profiles and portfolio choice than either the Life Cycle Portfolio or the Warm Glow Bequest models.
 More broadly, our modeling and conceptual tools have recently advanced to the point where it is finally possible to construct rational optimizing models of life-cycle financial choice that can serve as a credible justification for normative advice.
 In particular, these conceptual advances include the idea that ``softer'' data like surveys on household expectations and beliefs should be taken seriously.

+%% MNW: I really think we need to talk about that first sentence.
+This "main quantitative result" depends on how you run the warm glow estimation.
+If you simply increase the search bounds of BeqFac, you get to my alternate estimates.
+I looked into DeNardi, French, and Jones (2016), and they *also* estimate BeqFac in the thousands when CRRA is around 4.

 # Models